leonlinsx/minimal-mistakes/_posts/2020-12-09-art-history-hierarchy.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Art_reclining_nude/art 1.png)

 Above we see three reclining nudes, a popular subject for artists for a long time \[2\].
 In clockwise order we have a Titian from the 1500s, a Dominique-Ingres from the early 1800s, and a Manet from later 1800s.
 All of these artists were famous then, and still are now.
-"Venus" was fairly uncontroversial during its time, but the other two "La Grande Odalisque” and “Olympia” attracted much more criticism.
+"Venus" was fairly uncontroversial during its time, but the other two "La Grande Odalisque" and "Olympia" attracted much more criticism.
 Why?

 To answer that question, it'll be helpful to understand the [hierarchy of art genres](http://www.visual-arts-cork.com/history-of-art/hierarchy-of-genres.htm "hierarchy") that people had adhered to for centuries: